Cambridge-based Moderna’s virus vaccine shows overwhelming success in U.S. tests

-Moderna said Monday its COVID-19 vaccine is proving highly effective in a major trial, a second ray of hope in the global race for a shot to tame a resurgent virus that is now killing more than 8,000 people a day worldwide.
+A second experimental COVID-19 vaccine — this one from Moderna Inc. — yielded extraordinarily strong early results Monday, another badly needed dose of hope as the pandemic enters a terrible new phase.

-The company said its vaccine appears to be 94.5% effective, according to preliminary data from Moderna’s ongoing study.
-A week ago, competitor Pfizer Inc. announced its own vaccine appeared similarly effective — news that puts both companies on track to seek permission within weeks for emergency use in the U.S.
+Moderna said its vaccine appears to be 94.5% effective, according to preliminary data from an ongoing study.
+A week ago, competitor Pfizer Inc. announced its own vaccine looked 90% effective — news that puts both companies on track to seek permission within weeks for emergency use in the U.S.

 A vaccine can’t come fast enough, as virus cases topped 11 million in the U.S. over the weekend — 1 million of them recorded in just the past week — and governors and mayors are ratcheting up restrictions ahead of Thanksgiving.
-The pandemic has killed more than 1.3 million people worldwide, over 245,000 of them in the U.S.
+The outbreak has killed more than 1.3 million people worldwide, over 246,000 of them in the U.S.

 Stocks rallied on Wall Street and elsewhere around the world on rising hopes that the global economy could start returning to normal in the coming months.
 Moderna was up 7.5% in the morning, while companies that have benefited from the stay-at-home economy were down, including Zoom, Peloton and Netflix.